nizam-sde/sheryians-coding-school/25-09-2025-Html_Intro.md

     * Browser - Chrome, Brave, Opera

 > In HTML we everything write inside tags
-> BoilerPlate is a mandatory default code reuired in every html code.
+> BoilerPlate is a mandatory default code required in every html code.
+> HTML is used for insertion of content as well as to manage SEO of website

 >Head Tages Stores Data Related To Website Also It Is Not Visible To The User